BryanJacobs/FIDO2Applet/docs/FAQ.md

 Ahahahahahahahaahha

 Javacard versions before 3.0.1 don't support SHA-2 hashing.
 Not gonna happen.

-## Why doesn't this work on my Android phone?

-You're probably using an app that, like most, uses Google Play Services' implementation of FIDO standards.
-That implementation doesn't appear to support PINs or, indeed, FIDO2 at all.

-There's nothing technically wrong with Android compatibility but the Google Play Services implementation isn't great.

 ## What does this applet mean for the flash storage lifetime of my smartcard?